 A network engineer’s career development depends largely on their specialization.
 If network architecture is your specialty, you can become a network manager or network architect, where you will focus most of your attention on constructing networks and developing technological roadmaps.
 Whatever you do, stay focused on your career goals and never stop learning.

 It’s always a good idea to look far into the future and decide where you want your network engineer career path to end.
 Are you happy with a tech support role, or do you have higher aspirations?
-If you have designs on becoming a chief technology officer (CTO) or chief information officer (CIO) someday, be prepared to put in the work and keep climbing.
+If you have a dream of becoming a chief technology officer (CTO) or chief information officer (CIO) someday, be prepared to put in the work and keep climbing.

 Network Engineer Career Path FAQ